-- 1. Scholar Community get in touch with a graduate scholar or alumnus/a to get a fellow scholar's perspective on graduate school choices as they pertain to your field of study, graduate school options, and career goals. - 2.
-Cooke Scholar Facebook Pages start a discussion on Facebook about your graduate school plans and ask for other scholars' input. - 3.
-Graduate School Webcast view the graduate school webcast found on the scholar homepage - 4.
-Cooke Foundation Staff contact your educational adviser to discuss your plans and ask for feedback.
+- 1. Cooke Foundation Staff contact your educational adviser to discuss your plans and ask for feedback. - 2.
+Scholar Community reach out to a graduate scholar or alumnus/a to get a fellow scholar's perspective on graduate school choices as they pertain to your field of study, graduate school options, and career goals.
+Utilize the Cooke Facebook groups and Cooke Connect to make these connections. - 3.
+Cooke Scholar Facebook Pages start a discussion on Facebook about your graduate school plans and ask for other scholars' input.